saeedkhaki92/collaborative-filtering-for-yield-prediction/README.md

 - matplotlib

+## Data Availability

+ The data analyzed in this study was provided by Syngenta for 2020 Syngenta Crop Challenge.
+We accessed the data through annual Syngenta Crop Challenge.
+During the challenge, September 2019 to January 2020, the data was open to the public.
+Researchers who wish to access the data can send their request to Syngenta through <a href="https://www.ideaconnection.com/syngenta-crop-challenge/contact.php" target="_blank">this website</a>.

 ## Dimension of Input Data

 - X_inbred : one-hot matrix of inbred ID with the dimension of `m-by-nb`, where `m` is the number of observations and `nb` is the number of inbreds.